Field theory vacuum and entropic dark energy models: Concluding remarks

 \section{Concluding remarks}

-For putting the free field Hamiltonian as a sum of one-dimensional uncoupled oscillators in Fourier space, it is a common practice to use the size of a box (enclosing the field) to set the masses of these oscillators \cite{BornJordan}.
-Basically it makes no difference which scale is used for this purpose since the energy spectrum of harmonic oscillator is mass independent.
-It is noteworthy to remark that in the Planck length deformed quantization the energy spectrum of harmonic oscillator becomes mass dependent \cite{Mania:2009dy} that inspired me to think about the possible gravitational effects caused by this scale even in the standard quantization scheme.
-Considering possible gravitational implications of this mass scale, one finds a curious fact that when this scale is set by the size of the box (containing the field) and the three-momentum cutoff dictated by the black hole energy bound is exploited - the number of Fourier modes saturates the black hole entropy bound.
+In standard quantum theory it makes no difference which scale is used for setting the masses of field oscillators since the energy spectrum of quantum oscillator is mass independent and it is a common practice to use the size of a box (enclosing the field) to set the masses of these oscillators \cite{BornJordan}.
+It is curious, however, to remark that in Planck length deformed quantization scheme \cite{Kempf:1996fz, Chang:2001kn} the energy spectrum of harmonic oscillator becomes mass dependent \cite{Mania:2009dy} that means that the Nullpunktsenergie in QFT will depend on the masses of field oscillators.
+In other words, these masses will source a gravitational field via the Nullpunktsenergie.
+But if these masses are tangible (realistic), they will gravitate even in the standard quantization scheme just in the classical manner.
+Thus, the essential idea is to admit that field oscillators gravitate because of their masses irrespective to the way the mass scale is introduced.
+Considering the possible gravitational implications of this mass scale, one finds a curious fact that when this scale is set by the size of the box (containing the field) and the three-momentum cutoff dictated by the black hole energy bound is exploited - the number of Fourier modes saturates the black hole entropy bound.

-As it is well known, Fermionic contribution to the Nullpunktsenergie is negative (in contrast to the Bosonic one) because commutators are replaced by anti-commutators in the normal ordering prescription.
+Our discussion was focused on boson field.
+What about the fermion fields?
+As it is well known, fermion contribution to the Nullpunktsenergie is negative (in contrast to the boson one) because commutators are replaced by anti-commutators in the normal ordering prescription.
 This result goes beyond the zero-point level providing the basis to the remarkable feature of the supersymmetric theory that its vacuum energy equals zero \cite{Zumino:1974bg}.
-However, the vacuum energy introduced in section \ref{section2} has nothing to do with the quantization prescription and is always positive definite.
+However, the vacuum energy introduced in section \ref{section2} has nothing to do with the quantization prescription and works for the fermion field in the same manner.
+It is always positive definite.